 The following table sets forth information regarding unexercised options held as of December 31, 2003, by our named executive officers.
 There was no public trading market for our Class B common stock as of December 31, 2003.
-Accordingly, these values have been calculated on the basis of an assumed initial public offering price of \$6.50, which represents the middle of the filing range as of the date of this prospectus, less the applicable exercise price per share, multiplied by the number of shares issued or issuable, as the case may be, on the exercise of the option.
+Accordingly, these values have been calculated on the basis of the initial public offering price of \$6.50, less the applicable exercise price per share, multiplied by the number of shares issued or issuable, as the case may be, on the exercise of the option.